Information for Fall 2021

 - Students should check with the Office of Student Affairs at email@example.com to determine which meetings and activities can take place in person.

 - We very much look forward to the relaxation of these restrictions as the course of the virus makes it safe to do so.

-- Residence Halls
+- Residence Hall Guest Policy